 The vet assistant gave Ann a list of numbers and websites to check for Twinkie’s registration, and the two headed back home.

 The devoted dog-lover spent the night searching the different websites listed for Twinkie’s microchip registration.
-She checked the Found Animals Registry and finally received the good news she was hoping for: Twinkie was registered with Found Animals, and a Found Pet Alert was sent out!
+Finally, she received the good news she was hoping for: Twinkie was registered and had been found!

 Later that day, Ann received a phone call from Twinkie’s caregiver Lucy and her mom, who informed Ann that Twinkie had been missing for the past eight days and was nine miles from home!

 “Lucy had told me that she was so sick with worry, she didn’t eat for 2 days straight and ended up in the hospital,” Ann said.

 Twinkie’s family was so distressed, they prayed for her return every day and published numerous “lost dog” posts all over social media.

 It was 6 p.m.
 Saturday evening when Twinkie’s parents finally showed up to Ann’s home.

 “It was the happiest dog rescue I’ve ever had,” Ann recalled.
 “Lucy and her mom would not stop thanking me.
 They were ecstatic.”

 Twinkie couldn’t have been happier, either.
 The young dog kept bouncing all over the place, licking her owners, and jumping for joy.

 “Her personality really came out once she got her people back,” Ann said.